TheLazyEngineer-net/Main-Site-Hugo/content/posts/2025/the-complexity-of-making-a-button/index.md

 The first new concept we bring in here is local storage.
 This is a place for sites to "store" information "locally" on the user's computer.
 It's often used for cookies, tokens, and site settings.
 Here we are using it to store the user's preference for their color theme.
 This seems to be the way that other people do this, so I copied them.

-The initialization merely gets the stored theme (if available), checks to make sure it's valid, then sets the site's theme to that.
-It will also check to see if the dark color scheme is a system preference if the theme is set to "system".
+The initialization fetches the stored theme (if available), checks to make sure it's valid, then sets the site's theme to that.
+Yes, this code inefficiently accesses the `localStorage.theme` twice, which is done exactly once every page load.
+You can blame JavaScript for not allowing me to write this how I would have wanted.
+I liked how this looked better than the "correct" version.
+The initialization completes with setting the theme to the system theme (if configured) and setting the `localStorage.theme` to the current theme.

 ## Listening for Changes